Live Like A Local: Cambridgeshire

 This is the ideal location for lovers of nature and walking to enjoy a sunny afternoon in the tranquil wilderness.

 The Backs is a park which is named as such due to its views of the back of the riverside colleges.
-The land itself is situated alongside the River Cam and here you can find a number of famous bridges, including the Mathematical Bridge and the Bridge of Sighs.
+The land itself is situated alongside the River Cam.
+Where you can find many famous bridges, including the Mathematical Bridge and the Bridge of Sighs.